MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-grouping-visuals.md

 ![Screenshot showing Rename group.](media/desktop-grouping-visuals/rename-group.png)

-To ungroup just select the group, right-click and select **ungroup** from the menu that appears.
+To ungroup, just select the group, right-click and select **ungroup** from the menu that appears.

 ## Hide and show visuals or groups